Skip to main content

 The provisions related to translation and interpretation for linguistically-diverse families and students outlined below are considered ‘baseline’ civil rights obligations that districts/schools must meet regardless of whether they receive Title III funding or not.
 Title III funding is rather narrow in that it applies to students who qualify for English Language services, but the assumption is that Title III exists to build upon the basic civil rights provisions outlined below.
 These civil rights provisions are required regardless of whether a district receives Title III funding or not.

-Can we administer other assessments or screening tools during the Family Conversation?
+Can schools use portions of the previous Oregon Kindergarten Assessment or other screening tools during the Family Conversation?

 Does the Family Conversation need to be held in person?